sandra-calvo/watson-visual-recognition-lab/README.md

  ![](/screenshots/Picture10b.png?raw=true)

+# PART 2: Create a Node-RED app using Visual Recognition

 ## Step 3.
 Create Your Node-RED Application
 If you already have a Node-RED application and a Visual Recognition service in use in Bluemix, you can use those - In that case jump to Step 4.